learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 var empty = [];
 ```

-The Array constructor is another approach to making a new JavaScript array.
+The Array constructor is another approach to making a new array.

 ```javascript
 var evenNumbers = new Array();
 ```

+Arrays are _ordered_, meaning that the elements in them will always appear in the same order.
+The array `[1, 1, 2]`, is different from the array `[1, 2, 1]`.

-+ Define a function called `createArray`.
+**TODO**: In `arrays.js`, define a function called `chocolateBars`.
 The function does not need to accept an argument, but should return an array of the strings `snickers`, `hundred grand`, `kitkat`, and `skittles`.

 ## Adding an Element

-Ruby has two ways to add elements to the end of the array, `push` and `<<`.
-You're probably more familiar with the latter which is also known as the shovel method.
-JavaScript doesn't have the shovel method, but like Ruby, it does feature a push method.
-Take a look at the code below:
+JavaScript allows us to `push` elements onto the end of an array:

 ```javascript
 var superheroines = ["catwoman", "she-hulk", "mystique"];